SAP-samples/partner-reference-application/Tutorials/31-Guided-Tour-ERP-Integration.md

     The link to launch the SAP Business ByDesign project overview is assembled dynamically and uses the SAP Business ByDesign hostname of your SAP BTP subaccount configuration as well as the project ID.
     When you go back to SAP Business ByDesign, no additional login is required because of single sign-on.

-This concludes the guided tour...
+This concludes the guided tour.
 We hope you enjoyed the ride.